cpinitiative/usaco-guide/content/2_Silver/Silver_Graphs.md

 ## Cycle Detection

-A *cycle* is a non-empty path of distinct edges that start and end at the same node.
-*Cycle detection* determines properties of cycles in a graph, such as counting the number of cycles in a graph or determining whether a node is in a cycle.
-For most silver-level cycle problems, each node has only one out-degree, meaning that it's adjacency list is of size 1.
-If this is not the case, the problem generalizes to *Strongly Connected Components*, a platinum level concept.
+A *cycle* is a non-empty path of distinct edges that start and end at the same node. *Cycle detection* determines properties of cycles in a directed or undirected graph, such as whether each node of the graph is part of a cycle.

-### Tutorial
+### Functional Graphs

+Links:

+ * CPH 16.3: successor paths
+ * CPH 16.4: cycle detection in successor graph

+In silver-level directed cycle problems, it is generally the case that each node has exactly one edge going out of it.
+This is known as a **successor graph** or a **functional graph.**

-The following sample code counts the number of cycles in a graph where each node points to one other node.
+The following sample code counts the number of cycles in such a graph.
 The "stack" contains nodes that can reach the current node.
-If the current node points to a node v on the stack (on_stack[v] is true), then we know that a cycle has been created.
-However, if the current node points to a node v that has been previously visited but is not on the stack, then we know that the current chain of nodes points into a cycle that has already been considered.
+If the current node points to a node `v` on the stack (`on_stack[v]` is true), then we know that a cycle has been created.
+However, if the current node points to a node `v` that has been previously visited but is not on the stack, then we know that the current chain of nodes points into a cycle that has already been considered.

+(test code?)

 ```cpp
 //Each node points to next_node[node]